shenghaoyuan/Solana-x64-Semantics/README.md

 # go to CertSBF folder and open this project in jedit
 cd /YOUR-PATH/CertSBF

-# if using WSL, firstly adding the following libs, then do make
+# if using WSL, firstly adding the following libs, then
+# do make, the proof checking requires about 30 min~
 make
 ```
 ## Install on WSL